sandorbx/Legacy-Fiji-CMTK-registration-runner-GUI/README.md

 # Fiji-CMTK-registration-runner-GUI
 Simple Fiji-Imagej macro GUI to run CMTK-Munger image registration (https://www.nitrc.org/projects/cmtk/) .
 You can pass arguments to the script interactively, several registration instances can be started up after each other.
 The script will run on any generic pc from the last ten years I even tested it on a 8 year old thinkpad with acceptable performance.
-Worksx on Debian/Ubuntu, Windows 10 with WSL and most probably on other linux distributions and macOS
+Worksx on Debian/Ubuntu, Windows 10 with WSL  and macOS

 ## Main features: